pitchmuc/aepp/docs/logging.md

 Documentation can be found [here](https://docs.python.org/3/library/logging.html).\
 It also means that it doesn't require any new module import.

-Example of instanciation of a class with the logging object:
+Example of instantiation of a class with the logging object:

 ```python
 import aepp